Our custom cabinets and fixtures protection process

 Custom Furniture and Fixtures Tetris

 When loading a shipping container, we use dunnage bags when necessary to fill spaces between fixtures.
-We inflate the dunnage bags with air and place them between fixtures to their movement during transport.
+We inflate the dunnage bags with air and place them between fixtures to limit their movement during transport.